3. Software-Defined Rig

 Each module can operate in the rig or standalone over 100Base-T Ethernet.
 The system supports power distribution and flexible signal routing through a backplane PCB.

-3.3.
+3.4.
 Interface Multiplexer Module (MUX)

 The Interface Multiplexer is a module designed for simulating vehicle networks and peripheral devices connected to Electronic Control Units (ECUs) through digital interfaces.
-Its primary feature is the CANFD multiplexer, implemented as a matrix of electromagnetic relays, capable of connecting any CAN ECU to the CAN rig.
+Its primary feature is the CAN FD multiplexer, implemented as a matrix of electromagnetic relays, capable of connecting any CAN ECU to the CAN rig.

-3.3.1.
+3.5.
 Features

-• 8x Universal CAN FD Channels (up to 5 Mbps, 8 external + 16 backplane)
+• 8× Universal CAN FD Channels (up to 5 Mbps, 8 external + 16 backplane)

-• 1x LIN 2.0 Channel
+• 1× LIN 2.0 channel

 • Electromagnetic relay matrix for routing